log-detection/SMAC-LSTM/README.md

 In detail, We follow a common workaround to exert ChatGPT for log parsing and then novely incorporate log grouping into it.
 The grouping process requires only a few labeled samples for ChatGPT to guide the assignment of pseudo-labels for the rest of the samples, thereby expanding training examples.
 Additionally, `SemiSMAC-<T>`, as a general DALD framework, adopts a random forest-based Bayesian Optimization Algorithm (BOA) to automatically tune the hyperparameters of embedded models.
 Consequently, efficiently and effectively improving the performance of DALD one-step further, even in low-resource scenarios.

+`SemiSMAC-LSTM` denotes using LSTM as the backbone of `SemiSMAC-<T>`, which is the default setting of this framework.
+Experiments on two popular datasets demonstrate that `SemiSMAC-LSTM` outperforms six benchmark models, even including three supervised learning models.
+In the low-resource data setting of 0.1% scale, `SemiSMAC-LSTM` shows its robustness and resilience, highlighting its effectiveness.

 ![alt](img/overview.jpg)

 ## Datasets